splunk/splunk-cloud-sdk-js/README.md

 ### Install the SDK

-Install the SDK to enable your app project to interact with Splunk Cloud services.
+Install the SDK to enable your app project to interact with Splunk Cloud Services services.

 Run the following command from your project directory: